The advanced editor supports projects and users who encode text using tags whether html or tei-xml in the following ways:

-Buttons: Commonly used tags have button helpers at the top of the screen.
+Buttons: Project owners can configure the advanced editor to have commonly used tags as buttons at the top of the screen.
 Users can either press the button to create a tag pair and then type text within it or select existing text and press a button to wrap the text within that tag.

 Tags with attributes (like date) can use auto completion or buttons to suggest attribute names and even values.

 - <cb></cb> to indicate a break between columns

 - <date when="20201209"></date> to indicate a date, with an attribute of when